minedelve/mytril/docs/03-colors/tailwind.md

 ---
+title:
+section:
+head:
   title: Tailwind CSS color palette
   description: Integrate the Tailwind CSS color palette into your Svelte project with Mytril.
 Learn how to configure and apply responsive Tailwind colors using Mytril’s theme system.
+features:
+  legacy: 0.4.14
 ---

 <script lang="ts">